mercy & justice

 Volunteers needed: 5-6 volunteers per date

 When: 2nd and last Thursdays of the month.
-First shift starts at 8 am, and distribution typically lasts until noon or until all the food is given out.
-Volunteers can arrive as late as 9 am and are free to leave whenever they need to.
+The distribution starts at 11 am (note the new time), and distribution typically lasts about 3 hours or until the food is given out.
+Volunteers can arrive and leave any time during the shift, as fits their schedule.

 Location: 101st St. & Columbus Ave. in front of 830 Columbus Ave.